shandran/pyr-volume/README.md

 The original code and notebooks in this repository are licensed under the [MIT License](LICENSE).

 The Pyr.ai CA3 dataset, reconstructions, annotations, and other source data are not covered by this repository's MIT License.
 Publicly released Pyr data are provided under CC BY-NC 4.0 and remain subject to the applicable Pyr.ai terms, principles, attribution requirements, and contributor permissions.

+Example visualization images in this repository are also provided under CC BY-NC 4.0.

 ## Repository Structure